School-Age Child Care Counselor Position

 Status: Part-time, Temporary (August – May) Department: Youth & Family Services

 Reports to: SACC Supervisor Revision Date: February 6, 2018

 This position supports the work of the Y, a leading nonprofit committed to strengthening community through youth development, healthy living and social responsibility.
-Provides direction for the children in the classroom, and implements program curriculum.
-Provides a quality experience to children and parents that focuses on building achievement and belonging in youth and relationships among youth and within families.
+This position provides direction for the children in the classroom, and implements program curriculum.
+Counselors provide a quality experience to children and parents that focuses on building achievement and belonging in youth and relationships among youth and within families.
 Counselors provide snack, homework help and support, as well as supervised and structured play time, both inside and outside, for the children in the program.
 This position will work onsite at an elementary school in Vigo County, Indiana.

 - Implements curriculum within the established guidelines.